 - Fencing if you have deer or rabbits in the area

-First, a heads-up: Planting is easier if you have help from someone else, but can be accomplished with only one person.
+First, a heads-up: Planting is easier if you have help from someone else but can be accomplished with only one person.

-For bare-root trees put the roots in a bucket of water in a shaded location for 1 to 2 hours prior to planting.
+Bare-root trees: Put the roots in a bucket of water in a shaded location for 1 to 2 hours prior to planting.
 Trim off any broken or damaged roots.

-1. Loosen the sidewalls of the hole
+1. Loosen the Sidewalls of the Hole

-This can be done by just slashing the side of the hole with a spade or shovel, or sticking the garden fork into the sides like you would tenderize meat.
+This can be done by slashing the side of the hole with a spade or shovel, or sticking the garden fork into the sides like you would tenderize meat.
 Loosening the sidewalls allows the roots to easily penetrate the soil surrounding the hole as the tree grows.

-2. Remove any labels
+2. Remove any Labels

 Take them off to prevent trunk girdling as it grows larger.

-3. Place the tree in the hole at the correct depth
+3. Place the Tree in the Hole at the Correct Depth

 The depth at which you plant your new fruit tree is critical!
 Many people plant their trees too deeply, and it severely hinders proper growth.
 Apple trees have been grafted onto a special rootstock, meaning two different trees (the fruiting portion and the rooting portion) have been carefully joined together to create a hybrid tree.

-Place the root ball in the planting hole so the graft union — the visible spot where the rootstock was grafted to the fruit tree — is slightly above the soil surface line.
+- Place the root ball in the planting hole so the graft union — the visible spot where the rootstock was grafted to the fruit tree — is slightly above the soil surface line.
 A good way to ensure this is to lay a piece of lumber, a bamboo cane, or a fence post across the top of the hole to give you a visual indicator of ground level when the hole is filled in.

-4. Fill in the hole
+4. Fill in the Hole

 Gently tamp the soil down with your foot as you fill the hole in, trying to remove all air pockets, without compacting the soil around the roots.
-Create a slight bowl or depression as you reach the top of the hole to allow water to naturally settle around the tree.
+Create a slight bowl or depression as you reach the top of the hole to allow water to settle naturally around the tree.
 Make sure you do not mound soil up around the trunk.

-5. Provide support
+5. Provide Support

-Using your hammer, drive the tree support into the edge of the hole (trying to avoid as much of the roots as possible) either perpendicular to the ground, or angled slightly away from the tree trunk.
+Using your hammer, drive the tree support into the edge of the hole (trying to avoid as many of the roots as possible) either perpendicular to the ground, or angled slightly away from the tree trunk.
 Secure the tree to the support along the bottom 3 feet of the trunk.
 Use ties made from a soft material such as rubber or old nylon stockings.

-6. Water the newly planted tree
+6. Water the Newly Planted Tree

 Even if you soaked your bare-root tree prior to planting, all trees need water immediately.
 Give it 2-5 gallons of water.
 Go slowly; let the water absorb before adding more.
 The water helps settle the soil around the roots, getting rid of any air pockets that may have formed when you were filling the hole in.